maxromanovsky/maxromanovsky.github.io/_posts/2019-07-06-coreos-k8s-home-baremetal-01.md

 I've used two USB drives:
 - One with the [latest stable CoreOS ISO](https://coreos.com/os/docs/latest/booting-with-iso.html) flashed by [Balena Etcher](https://www.balena.io/etcher/).
 This ISO would be used to boot the CoreOS and run `coreos-install`.
 - Another with couple of goodies:
     - [Latest stable](https://stable.release.core-os.net/amd64-usr/current/coreos_production_image.bin.bz2) `coreos_production_image.bin.bz2` (not to be confused with the ISO).
-That would be actually an image that would be installed to the machine.
+That would be actually an image that is installed on the machine.
     - `ignition.json`, a CoreOS config file consumable by `coreos-install`.
-    -  binary, that would turn `yaml` config to less-readable `json` used by `coreos-install` to configure OS installation.

 Here's the process I've followed to install the OS:
 - Generate a hash from the password: